MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 sink()

 ```
+* A. Study and understand the code
-* A. Develop an analysis pipeline that uses CRI's GARDNER cluster to perform the alignment of the input **query** sequence against the full  **reference** file: **reference.fasta**
+* B. Develop an analysis pipeline that uses CRI's GARDNER cluster to perform the alignment of the input **query** sequence against the full  **reference** file: **reference.fasta**
-* B. Sort the **'score'** value for each aligned sequence and save the sorted scores in a file named: 'scores.txt'.
+* C. Sort the **'score'** value for each aligned sequence and save the sorted scores in a file named: 'scores.txt'.
-* c.
-What is the maximun and minimum alignment score?
+* D. What is the maximun and minimum alignment score?
-* D. Record, report and explain the total runtime (execution time) for your script running with the following hardware configurations:
+* E. Record, report and explain the total runtime (execution time) for your script running with the following hardware configurations:
 	- 1 nodes; 4 cpus; 4gb of RAM
 	- 1 nodes; 8 cpus; 4gb 0f RAM
 	- 1 nodes; 16 cpus; 8gb of RAM
-* E. Submit all developed scripts and results files via e-mail.
+* Submit all developed scripts and results files via e-mail.